Created by Titas Mallick

 Observation:

 Conclusion: The balloons represent the lungs and the rubber sheet represents the diaphragm.
-Its movement changes the pressure inside the "chest" (bottle), causing air to move in and out.
+Its movement changes the pressure inside the chest cavity, driving the mechanism of breathing.

-Aim: To prove that exhaled air is rich in carbon dioxide.
+Aim: To prove that exhaled air is rich in carbon dioxide compared to atmospheric air.

 Materials: